alexnsouza6/Meau-Animal-Adoption/README.md

 ### Obs on Installation

-To all the plugins work properly, you must install ESlint plugin: `npm install --save-dev eslint` and add the following lines in your user settings on VScode:
+In order to make the plugins work properly, you must install ESlint plugin: `npm install --save-dev eslint` and add the following lines in your user settings on VScode:

 ```
 /* ESLint */